ebmhu2/trivia_game/README.md

       - int:`id`: the category id to get the random question from.
       - str:`type`: an optional value for the category type.
       Please note that this variable is provided only for convenience, and it will not have any effect on getting the question.
-- returns: a question list of objects that has the following data:
+- returns: boolean indicate success value and question list of objects that has the following data:
   - int:`id`: An integer that contains the question ID.
   - str:`question`: A string that contains the question text.
   - str:`answer`: A string that contains the answer text.